 You may also like

-(In front of the Gate) The sun was strong as if the summer were back.
-At 9:00am, 15 people resumed sit-in.
-We […]
+(In front of the Gate) A hot day as if it were in the early summer time.
+Approximately 50 people resumed the […]